Wool classers sort wool into categories. They ensure wool is clean, identified and documented for sale.

-Wool classers are usually paid per fleece, but typically earn the equivalent of
+Wool classers are paid per fleece and usually earn

-- Wool classers working in a shearing shed are usually paid per fleece, and typically earn between $35 and $55 an hour.
+- Wool classers are usually paid per fleece, and earn between $50 and $60 an hour, or about $400 per day.

 What you will do